HYDROGEN & CAES™

 With investment, methane grids can be converted to hydrogen grids.
-Much of recent years’ grid investments in many countries have been hydrogen compatible.
-Of course, electricity is needed to make the hydrogen, and hydrogen in turn will be used to make synthetic fuels, but what is transmitted along networks will mainly be these two.
-As with today’s gas and electricity grids, Caes™ and hydrogen projects are mutually complementary; they compete little with each other and some applications use both.
+Much recent grid investment globally has been hydrogen compatible.
+Of course, electricity is needed to make hydrogen, and hydrogen in turn is needed to make synthetic fuels, but what is transmitted along networks will mainly be these two.
+As with today’s gas and electricity grids, CAES™ and hydrogen projects are mutually complementary; they compete little with each other and some applications use both.

 Hydrogen will feature primarily through: